elugens/hello-javascript/docs/general-javascript-questions/data-types/iterables.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Iterables are objects that implement the Symbol.iterator method such as arrays and strings.
-Array-likes are objects that have indexes and length, so they look like arrays.
-When we use JavaScript for practical tasks in a browser or any other environment, we may meet objects that are iterables or array-likes, or both like strings.
+  <div><strong>Interview Response:</strong> Iterables are objects that implement the Symbol.iterator method, such as arrays and strings.
+Array-likes are objects that have indexes and a length property, so they look like arrays.
+When we use JavaScript for practical tasks in a browser or any other environment, we may meet objects that are iterables or array-likes or both, like strings.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Array-like but not Iterable<br /><br />